GOP push against ballot drop boxes hits rural places, too

 “That would probably be ironic, that they might end up hurting some of their own base,” said Davis Hammet, leader of Loud Light, a Kansas voting-rights group.
 "It’s about making sure that citizens who want to vote can easily vote."

-Under the bill before the Kansas Senate, counties could have no more than one box for every 30,000 registered voters — and all but 10 of the state’s 105 counties don’t have that many.
+Under the Kansas Senate's bill, counties could have no more than one box for every 30,000 registered voters — and all but 10 of the state’s 105 counties don’t have that many.
 Forty-eight of the state’s counties — almost half — would have to cut back on their drop boxes.
 They would lose 80 of the 191 boxes deployed in 2020.

-Drop boxes would have to remain locked when the elections office is closed and monitored by camera or an employee.
+During Wednesday's debate, senators added a provision to require counties to staff each box — something that could further discourage their use.
+Drop boxes would have to remain locked when the county elections office is closed; many were unlocked around-the-clock in 2020.

-“We’re just trying to take doubt (about elections' validity) out of people’s minds,” said state Sen. Rob Olson, a Kansas City-area Republican and chair of the committee that handled the measure.
+Supporters argued they are addressing people's doubts about the 2020 elections.
+And Sen. Dennis Pyle, a conservative Republican from rural northeast Kansas, said he worried about boxes being burned or wrenched away by trucks with chains.

 Even in liberal California, drop boxes are only allowed inside government buildings and are guarded.
 Georgia sets a 100,000 active-voter threshold for additional drop boxes; Iowa limits them to one per county, and Idaho lawmakers are considering a ban.